algorithmiaio/api-docs/source/includes/_dataapispecification.md

 });
 ```

-To retieve a file through the Algorithmia Data API, use the following endpoint:
+To retrieve a file through the Algorithmia Data API, use the following endpoint:

 `GET https://api.algorithmia.com/v1/connector/:connector/*path`